adalkiran/webrtc-nuts-and-bolts/docs/07-SRTP-PACKETS-COME.md

 ## **7.1.
 Processing incoming SRTP package**
 <br>

-We have determined that incoming packet is a RTP packet via rtp.IsRtpPacket function at "AddBuffer" function.
+We have determined that incoming packet is an RTP packet via rtp.IsRtpPacket function at "AddBuffer" function.

 * Call "DecodePacket" function in [backend/src/rtp/packet.go](../backend/src/rtp/packet.go).
 This method only decodes the byte array buffer to RTP header and packet objects, it doesn't decrypt the payload yet.
-Our RTP packet object has to store decoded/parsed values, and also the complete raw data, because we will need to the raw state of the data while decryption.
+Our RTP packet object has to store decoded/parsed values, and also the complete raw data, because we will need the raw state of the data while decryption.
 * Forward the decoded RTP packet to the UDPClientSocket's "RtpDepacketizer" [channel](https://go.dev/tour/concurrency/2).
 This channel is listened by runRtpDepacketizer() function of UDPClientSocket object, shown below:

 <sup>from [backend/src/agent/udpclientsocket.go](../backend/src/agent/udpclientsocket.go)</sup>